AlaiY95/Alai.Github.io/README.md

-# Data Science portflio by Alai Yosief
+# Portflio by Alai Yosief

-This portfolio is a compilation of notebooks which I created for data analysis using a variety of statistical methods.
+This portfolio is a compilation of notebooks which I created for data analysis using a variety of statistical methods using the Python programming language.
 A separate category is for separate projects.
 Kaggle was used as the soure of the data sets and ideas.

 ## Regression problems.